luzcn/dev-docs/clojure/re-frame_example.md

 # re-frame
-Impelemnt some reagent example with re-frame.
+Impelemnt some reagent example with `[re-frame "0.8.0-alpha9"]`.
 The original codes are https://reagent-project.github.io/

 ### Update the textbox value example